lasigeBioTM/NILINKER/README.md

 ---------------------------------------------------------

-## 4. Improving Named Entity Linking with NILINKER
+## 4. Improving Named Entity Linking with NILINKER<a name="4"></a>
-We also adapted [REEL](), a biomedical Named Entity Linking model, to be used jointly with NILINKER.
+We also adapted [REEL](https://github.com/lasigeBioTM/REEL), a biomedical Named Entity Linking model, to be used jointly with NILINKER.
 Run the following command to apply this model to selected datasets:

 ```
 ./run_reel.sh <dataset> <candidate link mode> <NIL entity linking approach>